ebanner/dotfiles/README.md

 ![Keyboard layout](../assets/2.png?raw=true)

 The `2` in the upper-right-hand corner can be read as "you can get a `2` out of this key somehow".
 It just so happens in this case, if you hit this key while holding `fn` (not pictured in this keyboard), then you will get a `2`.
+Otherwise the rest follows the same convention as established above.

+- You get `@` when you press `Shift` followed by this key and then let go of this key.
+- You get `Tab` when you press this key alone (i.e. press it and let go without pressing another key).
+- This key acts as `Alt-<key>` when you hold it down and hit another key `<key>`.